John Chrysostom: Treatises

 Apart from his homilies, a number of John's other treatises have had a lasting influence.
 One such work is John's early treatise Against Those Who Oppose the Monastic Life, written while he was a deacon (sometime before 386), which was directed to parents, pagan as well as Christian, whose sons were contemplating a monastic vocation.
 Chrysostom wrote that, already in his day, it was customary for Antiochenes to send their sons to be educated by monks.

-Another important treatise written by John is titled On the Priesthood (written 390/391, it contains in Book 1 an account of his early years and a defence of his flight from ordination by bishop Meletios of Antioch, and then proceeds in later books to expound on his exalted understanding of the priesthood).
+Another important treatise written by John is titled On the Priesthood (written 390–391, it contains in Book 1 an account of his early years and a defence of his flight from ordination by bishop Meletius of Antioch, and then proceeds in later books to expound on his exalted understanding of the priesthood).
 Two other notable books by John are Instructions to Catechumens and On the Incomprehensibility of the Divine Nature.
 In addition, he wrote a series of letters to the deaconess Olympias, of which seventeen are extant.

 Liturgy

 Beyond his preaching, the other lasting legacy of John is his influence on Christian liturgy.
 Two of his writings are particularly notable.
 He harmonized the liturgical life of the church by revising the prayers and rubrics of the Divine Liturgy, or celebration of the Holy Eucharist.
-To this day, Eastern Orthodox and Eastern Catholic Churches of the Byzantine Rite typically celebrate the Divine Liturgy of Saint John Chrysostom as the normal Eucharistic liturgy, although his exact connection with it remains a matter of debate among experts.
+To this day, Eastern Orthodox and Eastern Catholic Churches of the Byzantine Rite typically celebrate the Divine Liturgy of Saint John Chrysostom as the normal Eucharistic liturgy, although his connection with it remains a matter of debate among experts.

 Legacy and influence

 During a time when city clergy were subject to criticism for their high lifestyle, John was determined to reform his clergy in Constantinople.
 These efforts were met with resistance and limited success.
-He was an excellent preacher whose homilies and writings are still studied and quoted.
+He was seen as an excellent preacher whose homilies and writings are still studied and quoted.
 As a theologian, he has been and continues to be very important in Eastern Christianity, and is generally considered among the Three Holy Hierarchs of the Greek Church, but has been less important to Western Christianity.
 His writings have survived to the present day more so than any of the other Greek Fathers.